tiffani-hao/hiv-cusum-demo/README.md

 ## Notes

-The current version uses a simple mock CUSUM implementation for demonstration purposes.
+This is only a simple demo for demonstration purposes.

-The actual surveillance algorithm can be plugged in later without changing the user interface.
+The setup steps may look a bit complicated right now because this is just a prototype.
+The final application would likely be packaged so users can run it more easily.

+The current visualizations and outputs are not final.
+They are only examples to show how the workflow might look.
+More features, outputs, and visualizations can be added if needed.

+The diagrams and plots shown in the app are also just a rough draft to illustrate the idea.

 ---